juanfernandes/juanfernandes-uk/src/blog/automatic-copyright-year-in-perch-cms.md

 ---
-layout: layouts/post.njk
+layout: "post"
-title: Automatic copyright year in Perch CMS
+title: "Automatic copyright year in Perch CMS"
-description: >-
-  How to auto update your copyright year with Perch CMS.
-In this short blog post I share a small code snippet that you can add to automatically update your copyright year.
+description: "How to auto update your copyright year with Perch CMS.
+In this short blog post I share a small code snippet that you can add to automatically update your copyright year."
 keywords:
   - cms
   - content management system